Unlock the power of alternative medicine

 What are energy‑focused practices like Reiki and qigong?

-Reiki involves light touch or near‑touch to promote relaxation, while qigong combines movement, breath, and meditation to cultivate balance and energy.
+Reiki involves light touch or near‑touch to promote relaxation, while qigong combines movement, breath and meditation to cultivate balance and energy.
 Scientific support varies; many people report improved relaxation and coping.
 Treat these practices as supportive, not disease‑treating, unless evidence supports a specific use.

 Is electromagnetic therapy safe and effective?